Sanic/rs_resources/README.md

 # rs_resources
-This repository holds resource files needed by RoboSherlock compontents, e.g. trained classifier models, caffe models etc.
+Holds resource files needed by RoboSherlock compontents, e.g. trained classifier models, caffe models etc.

-This repository uses [git lfs](https://git-lfs.github.com/) for managing files larger than 100MB.

-Install git lfs and initialize it before checking out the repository to get the larger files during checkout.
-Otherwise run `git lfs fetch` to download the large files.
+For caffe models, use the 'download_model_binary.py' script that ships with caffe to download the model